rtCamp/visual-automation-backstop/README.md

 2. After downloading just replace the URLs in CSV file and keep this in `./data/` directory or whatever path you prefer.
 Just make sure to add the path in package.json under `input`

 ### Keep the URLs in code only
 If you have only few URLs and don't want to maintain a seperate CSV file.
-You should configure the following file
+You should configure mainConfig.js
 1. Change the `baseUrl`, `referenceUrl` as per your requirement.
 2. Add the slugs in `relativeUrls` array.